 Starts with my environment

 In March 2020 I moved to Thompson Pass near Valdez, AK to work at a Heli Ski lodge.
 I took whatever job I could get in hopes to get on a heli to ski (which did happen and it was incredible).
-Shortly after I arrived, COVID19 took place and I was soon in quarantine up on the pass from March-May 1, living in a yurt with 6 other girls.
+Shortly after I arrived, COVID19 took place and I was soon in quarantine up on the pass living in a yurt with 6 other girls from March-May.
 In May, I left Valdez, moved to Girdwood, I bought the cheapest vehicle I could find and since then, have had many adventures of camping in my Jeep and finding inspiration wherever I go.
 This is where the whale drawing began: